A post about the Greek War of Independence.

 Today, I am pleased to share some of the photos I took when I last admired the Military Parade in the center of Athens as I stood at the roadside in Panepistimiou street, a stone’s throw away from Syntagma Square.
 It was a rainy day as you will see, and it was raining heavily on and off, but the parade was a huge success and the people came in droves nonetheless.

-I am also adding two Youtube videos below, which are not my own, that show the vehicles that started the parade as well as the awe-inspiring Presidential Guard.
-I can still feel the earth shake under my feet as the big tanks drove by!
-As for the Evzoni (or Tsoliades), as is the name of the Presidential Guard, with the strong, simultaneous strike of their feet on the ground they raised by far the most applause.
+I am also addinga Youtube video below, which is not my own; it shows the awe-inspiring Presidential Guard.
+The Evzoni (or Tsoliades), as is the name of the men of the Presidential Guard, with the strong, simultaneous strike of their feet on the ground, they raised by far the most applause.

 Evzon: The word is ancient Greek and it means ‘well tied around the waist’.
 This word was used by Homer to describe the Myrmidons – the army of Achilles.
 The red cap in the uniform of the Presidential Guard symbolizes the Greek blood shed during the Revolution.
 The skirt (foustanella) is made with 30 meters of fabric and contains 400 pleats, one for every year of slavery under Turkish rule.

 Youtube Video by Styl Mar: Depicts the presidential guard beautifully!